04mayukh/A-neutrosophic-approach-to-deep-learning/README.md

 3. The embeddings are available at [this link](https://drive.google.com/file/d/1NAwZCxTUMJdz7VywIT1VHhDKDKVxgtOG/view?usp=sharing)
 4. Open the python notebook on Colab where it can be executed.
 5. The code has been run on tensorflow 1.x and may not work as expected on tensorflow 2.x
+6. In case of Transformer Models run the notebooks on Colab with correct file paths.